Nettle Stings: How and Why They Happen

-Nettles, also known as stinging nettles, are herbaceous plants that have needle-like hairs on their leaves and stem.
+Nettles, also known as stinging nettles, are herbaceous plants that have needle-like hairs on their leaves and stems.
 These hairs contain a mixture of chemicals that cause a stinging, burning sensation when they come into contact with the skin.
 This reaction, called urticaria, can result in symptoms such as itching, redness, and swelling.

 The name ‘nettle‘ is derived from the Anglo-Saxon word ‘netel‘, which means ‘to sting‘.